vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_esxi.md

 - The address of the ESXi host on which to deploy the VCH, in the `--target` option.
 - The ESXi host `root` user and password in the `--user` and `--password` options.
-- For simplicity, disables the verification of clients that connect to this VCH by specifying the `--no-tlsverify` option.
+- For simplicity, disables the verification of client certificates by specifying the `--no-tlsverify` option.
 - Specifies the thumbprint of the ESXi host certificate by specifying the `--thumbprint` option.

 Because the ESXi host only has only one datastore and uses the VM Network network, `vic-machine create` automatically detects and uses those resources.

 When deploying to an ESXi host, `vic-machine create` creates a standard virtual switch and a port group for use as the container bridge network, so you do not need to specify any network options if you do not have specific network requirements.

-This example deploys a VCH with the default name `virtual-container-host`.
+This example `vic-machine create` command deploys a VCH with the default name `virtual-container-host`.

 **Result**